Nordix/hiredis-cluster/README.md

 * Multi-key commands
     * Support `MSET`, `MGET` and `DEL`.
     * Multi-key commands will be processed and sent to slot owning nodes.
+      (This breaks the atomicity of the commands if the keys reside on different nodes so if atomicity is important, use these only with keys in the same cluster slot.)

 * Pipelining
     * Send multiple commands at once to speed up queries.